 What You Can Apply for

-- Extended time to breastfeed.
+- Time to breastfeed.

-- Individual room.
-Access to a daybed.
+- Access to a daybed.

 How to Apply

 You only need to submit one application even if you have examinations at multiple faculties.
 You must list all the examinations where you require special arrangements.